 Aside from the potential value of it as a medicinal herb, Ambrosia plants can have a wide range of symbolic uses.

-Common Ambrosia Flower Colors and their Meaning & Symbolism
+Common Ambrosia Flower Colors and Their Meaning

-Most Ambrosia flowers are only barely colorful, but there are few colors that can add additional layers of symbolism to the bloom:
+Most Ambrosia flowers are only barely colorful, but there are a few colors that can add additional layers of symbolism to the bloom:

 - Cream: Charm, thoughtfulness, peace, grace, and healing